stonybrook-lin539/main/source/main/02_ngrams_linguistics/07_phonological_tiers.md

 ::: example
 For an even more extreme example, consider the case of **Samala**, which belongs to the group of Chumash languages spoken in southern California.
 Samala displays a constraint known as **long-distance sibilant harmony**.
-All sibilants in a word must agree in anteriority, no matter how far apart they are.
+Sibilants are sounds like *s* and *ʃ* (ʃ is the IPA symbol corresponding to English *sh*).
-This means that a word can certainly contain multiple instances of *s* or multiple instances of *ʃ* (ʃ is the IPA symbol corresponding to English *sh*).
+All sibilants in a Samala word, no matter how far apart they are, must agree in a specific property called anteriority.
-But it may never contain a mixture of the two.
+This means that a word can certainly contain multiple instances of *s* or multiple instances of *ʃ*, but it may never contain a mixture of the two.
 So *haʃxintilawaʃ* is well-formed, whereas *hasxintilawaʃ* and *haʃxinitilawas* are both ill-formed.
 The form *hasxintilawas*, while not an actual word of Samala, would also obey the sibilant harmony constraint.